Key Takeaways

 Is it suitable for acne-prone skin?

 Generally yes.
-The lightweight powder format is less likely to clog pores than heavier sunscreens, but brush cleanliness is important if you break out easily.
+The lightweight powder format is less likely to clog pores than heavier sunscreens.
+The main thing to stay on top of is brush cleanliness — a dirty brush is the real risk, not the product itself.